"Question everything. Learn something. Answer nothing."

 - Stagnation: Goes through motions without growth.

-His servitude comes from fear—of being wrong, of losing belonging.
-He compensates by letting others do his thinking.
+His servitude comes from fear: of being wrong, of losing belonging, and of wanting an easy answer.
+He lets others do his thinking.

 The Flame He Gave Away

 Now he parrots what he's told.
 His convictions are inherited.
 He outsourced his soul to the group and called it humility.
-But it wasn't humility—it was fear.
+But that is not humility.
+It is fear.

-Every question he swallows makes him smaller.
+Every question he swallows makes him smaller and more dependent.
 He used to ask "Is this true?"
 Now he asks "Is this allowed?"
 He used to wonder.
 Now he accepts.
 The seeker in him is dying of starvation while he feeds on someone else's answers.

-When a man stops seeking, what he gets isn't peace—it's stagnation.
+When a man stops seeking, what he gets isn't peace.
+It's stagnation.
 He hasn't arrived anywhere.
-He just quit walking.
+He quit walking.
 The flame doesn't go out; it gets smothered under dogma until he can't remember it was ever there.

 Gifts of the Blind Follower

-When the Seeker falls into his Extremist shadow—rejecting all tradition, isolated in his own certainty—the Blind Follower's respect for teachers can restore balance.
+When the Seeker falls into his Extremist shadow, rejecting all tradition and isolated in his own certainty, the Blind Follower's respect for teachers can restore balance.

 His gift is that he knows how to respect what came before him, and he can be genuinely humble without performing it.
 When that gets activated, it gives his seeking roots.
-The hard part is honoring teachers without handing over his own fire.
+For true wisdom the Blind Follower must honor teachers and tradition without handing over his own fire, choice, and discernment.

 Recognizing the Blind Follower

-The key sign is obedience without understanding.
+The sign to watch for is obedience without understanding.
 He follows but doesn't know why.
 He believes but hasn't tested.

 Balancing the Blind Follower

-Recovery means reclaiming allegiance to the flame—honoring tradition while developing his own relationship to truth.
+Recovery means reclaiming allegiance to the flame: developing a personal relationship to truth, claiming choice, and taking personal responsibility.

 Test teachings against experience: Verify rather than accept.